optimex-xyz/evm-smartcontract/docs/AssetChain-Vault.md

     - Purpose: Deposits the specified `amount` to initialize a `tradeId` and lock the funds.
     - Parameters:
       - `ephemeralL2Address`:
-        - Description: An address derived from the `ephemeralL2Key`, used to authorize updates within the `PetaFi Protocol`.
+        - Description: An address derived from the `ephemeralL2Key`, used to authorize updates within the `Optimex Protocol`.
         - Type: `uint256`
       - `input`:
         - Description: The data object containing trade-related information: